Reviewing Texas Community Bancshares (TCBS) & Its Peers

 Summary

-Texas Community Bancshares rivals beat Texas Community Bancshares on 10 of the 12 factors compared.
+Texas Community Bancshares peers beat Texas Community Bancshares on 10 of the 12 factors compared.

 Texas Community Bancshares, Inc. operates as the bank holding company for Mineola Community Bank, S.S.B. that provides loans and banking services to consumers and commercial customers in Mineola, Texas and the surrounding area, and the Dallas Fort Worth Metroplex.
 It generates a selection of deposit accounts, including savings accounts, checking accounts, certificates of deposit, and individual retirement accounts.
 The company also originates primarily one- to four-family residential mortgage loans, commercial real estate loans, and construction and land loans; and car, boat, share, unsecured loans, etc., as well as agricultural loans, commercial loans, and consumer and other loans.
 In addition, it invests in securities; and offers sweep account, safe deposit boxes, e-statement, cards, online banking, and mobile banking services.
 Texas Community Bancshares, Inc. was founded in 1934 and is headquartered in Mineola, Texas.